Testing Support Size More Efficiently Than Learning Histograms: Introduction

-The first part of our proof closely follows the optimal upper bound of \cite{WY19} for the support size \emph{estimation} problem, using Chebyshev polynomial approximations.
-We will diverge from \cite{WY19} and require a more technical analysis in the second part, because we need to handle arbitrary probability distributions, which requires that we analyze the performance of the Chebyshev polynomial approximations \emph{outside} where they are ``designed'' to be good approximations.
+The first part of our proof closely follows the optimal upper bound of \cite{WY19} for the support size \emph{estimation} problem.
+In short, if domain element $i$ has probability density $p_i$ and appears $N_i$ times in the sample, the estimator of \cite{WY19} outputs $\sum_i f(N_i)$, where $f(N_i)$ is constructed such that $\Ex{f(\bm N_i)} = Q(p_i)$ where $Q(p_i)$ is a function satisfying $Q(p_i) \approx \ind{p_i > 0}$.
+If this can be done, then